 What filmmakers and composers should know before using it

-Mickey mousing works best when it is a deliberate choice, not a default habit.
-Before a single note is written, the director and composer need to sit down for a spotting session, a meeting where they watch the cut together and decide exactly where music should do something and where it should stay out of the way.
+Mickey mousing works best when it is a deliberate artistic choice, not a something to fall back onto.
+Before a single note is written, the director and composer will sit down for a spotting session.
+This is a meeting where they watch the cut together and decide exactly where music should accentuate a moment and where it shouldn't be used.

-During that spotting session, be specific about intent.
+If you're entering into a spotting session, keep specific about intent.
 If a character trips and you want the strings to swoosh downward with them, say that out loud.
 If you want the music to ignore a pratfall and let the sound design carry it, say that too.
 Composers are not mind readers.
-A director who comes in with clear examples, think the Warner Bros. cartoons scored by Carl Stalling or the exaggerated hits in a Chaplin restoration, gives the composer a real target to aim for instead of a vague mood.
+Much like the Warner Bros. cartoons scored by Carl Stalling or the exaggerated hits in a Chaplin restoration, a director with clear examples gives the composer a real target to aim for, rather than a vague mood.

 Restraint is the most practical tool either of you can use.
-Even in a broad comedy or an animated short where heavy sync feels appropriate, wall-to-wall mickey mousing quickly becomes noise.
-The audience stops noticing the clever hits because every moment gets one.
-Pick two or three gags per scene where tight music-to-action sync will land hardest, and let the rest of the scene breathe.
-That selective approach is exactly what makes a well-placed hit feel funny or surprising rather than exhausting.
+Even in a broad comedy or an animated short where heavy sync feels appropriate, wall-to-wall mickey mousing quickly turns into unwatned noise.
+The audience will eventually stop noticing the clever hits if every moment packed with them.
+Pick two or three gags per scene where tight music-to-action sync will land hardest, and let the rest of the scene speak for itself.
+A more selective approach like this is exactly what makes a well-placed hit feel funny or surprising rather than exhausting.

-One final practical note: temp tracks can mislead both sides.
+And one final practical note: temp tracks can be misleading on both sides.
 A director may temp a scene with a cue that happens to land on a cut by accident, then assume the composer should match every beat.
-Flag those moments early.
-Decide together whether a sync point is intentional before the composer builds a whole cue around it.
+Flag those moments early on.
+Decide together whether a sync point is worth creating before the composer builds a whole cue around it.

 Conclusion